swift-server-community/APNSwift/README.md

 ## Installation

 To install `APNSwift`, just add the package as a dependency in your [**Package.swift**](https://github.com/apple/swift-package-manager/blob/master/Documentation/PackageDescriptionV4.md#dependencies).
-Though you may want to consider using master branch until approved by the SSWG.

 ```swift
 dependencies: [